quicwg/ops-drafts/draft-ietf-quic-manageability.md

-In the nominal case, the QUIC handshake can be recognized on the wire through at least four datagrams we'll call "QUIC Client Hello", "QUIC Server Hello", and "Initial Completion", and "Handshake Completion", for purposes of this illustration, sent as shown in {{fig-handshake}}.
+In the nominal case, the QUIC handshake can be recognized on the wire through at least four datagrams we'll call "QUIC Client Hello", "QUIC Server Hello", and "Initial Completion", and "Handshake Completion", for purposes of this illustration, as shown in {{fig-handshake}}.
 As shown here, the client can send 0-RTT data as soon as it has sent its Client Hello, and the server can send 1-RTT data as soon as it has sent its Server Hello.